HayleyB04/2D-PORTFOLIO/README.md

 ## Executing program

 Take the content of the dist folder and drag and drop it to your favorite static site hosting provider.
+If this does not work open the files in VSCode and input 'npm run dev' in terminal.

 ## Help